QuentinRa/blog.quentinra.dev/maths/optimization/co/polygon.md

 \]
 </p>

-You may use greater, greater equals or lesser/lesser equals but you can't have something like ``x + y < 5`` since we want only one variable on the left-side.
+You may use greater, greater equals, or lesser/lesser equals but you can't have something like ``x + y < 5`` since we want only one variable on the left side.

 <hr class="sr">

 ## constrained space

-On you have all of your inequalities, simple trace the lines corresponding to each ones like.
-Remember to add a small arrow to visualize the constrained space
+On you have all of your inequalities, simply trace the lines corresponding to each one.
+Remember to add a small arrow to visualize the constrained space.

 If you have a constraint ``y < 3`` and `x > 2` it would look like this